ShcherbaDev/xiaomi-router-honeypot/README.md

 ### Attempt of login

-Console output after an attempt of sign in into the router dashboard:
+Log file output after an attempt of sign in into the router dashboard:

 ![Console](docs/http-request-log.png)